Religion in Karachi: Hinduism

-Most Hindus and Sikhs of Karachi migrated to India during the 1947 partition and from 1948 onwards - after the establishment of Pakistan.
-Poor Hindus of Marwari and Rajasthani descent are concentrated particularly in Naraianpura and Lyari, while wealthier Sindhi Hindus live in Clifton and Saddar.
+Most Hindus of Karachi migrated to India during the 1947 partition and from 1948 onwards - after the establishment of Pakistan.
+Currently Hindus are concentrated particularly in Naraianpura, Lyari, Clifton and Saddar.

-Prominent temples include the Sri Swami Narayan temple on MA Jinnah Road, Daryalal Temple in Kharadar, and numerous temples in Narainpura including a Gujarati temple, a Marwari Temple, and a temple for the Karachi Sikh Sangat.
+Prominent temples include the Sri Swami Narayan temple on MA Jinnah Road, Daryalal Temple in Kharadar, and numerous temples in Narainpura.
 Soldier Bazaar is home to a functioning Shri Panchmukhi Hanuman Temple, and Ganesh temple.
 Two temples function in Clifton: the Samadha Dham and Sri Ratneshwar Mahadev Temple.
 In Civil Lines, the Sant Satram Dham functions on School Road near Karachi Cantonment Station.

-A property currently in dispute between Sikhs and Hindus also stands in Aram Bagh (formerly Ram Bagh), although the areas Ram Talao no longer exists, and Ramchandra temple no longer exists.
 Mithadar is home to the Bhagnari Shiv Temple and Devi Mata Temple.
 Manora is home to the Sri Varun Dev Temple.

-As of the 1998 census, some 250,000 Hindus remain in Karachi, forming approximately 0.86% of the total city population.
+As of the 2023 census, some 211,138 Hindus remain in Karachi, forming approximately 1.12% of the total city population.
 However, despite most Hindus having left Karachi, a large number of streets continue to bear Hindu names, particularly in Aram Bagh, Mithadar, and Ramswamy.